Our businesses are dedicated to enabling a zero carbon, lower cost energy future.

 Power generation and system services

 Drax Power Station

 Drax Power Station is the biggest renewable generator in the UK and the largest decarbonisation project in Europe.
 Located near Selby, North Yorkshire, it is connected directly to the national electricity transmission grid, for which it provides a host of system support services.

-Drax Power Station and its nature reserve are open to visitors – find out more.
+Drax Power Station and its nature reserve welcome thousands of visitors a year – find out more.